MatteP1/thesis/readme.md

 ## Compilation Instructions

 Clone the repository and navigate to `/thesis`.
-To generate a make file, run:
+Running `make` here compiles the project; it will create a Coq Makefile for the project and immediately run it.

+Alternatively, one can generate the Coq Makefile manually using the following command:

 	coq_makefile -f _CoqProject -o CoqMakefile

-Then compile the project with:
+The project is then compiled the project with:

 	make -f CoqMakefile

+Note that some of the files can take a while to compile.